entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 #### Entando Kubernetes Service

-The Entando K8s service is part of the cluster infrastructure custom resource, and provides an access point to some of the custom resources defined by Entando, in particular:
+The Entando Kubernetes integration service is part of the cluster infrastructure custom resource.
+It provides an access point to some of the custom resources defined by Entando, in particular:

 -   Entando Applications